getartistry/artistry/wp-content/plugins/glossary-by-codeat/README.txt

 8. Glossary features

 == Changelog ==

+= 1.4.11 =
+* Bugfix for older php versions
+* Tested now with php7cc and PHP Compatibility to check support for PHP 5.2+

+= 1.4.10 =
+* Improved: Yoast SEO detection

+= 1.4.9 =
+* Fix: Adding capabilities for website with removed default rols was getting an error
+* Enhancement: Description to Glossary Terms and Glossary Category slug fields cannot use the same slugs

+= 1.4.8 =
+* Fix: Upgrade routine wasn't working

+= 1.4.7 =
+* Fix: Wrong capabilities in few cases wasn't working

+= 1.4.6 =
+* Fix: Wrong capabilities in few cases wasn't working

+= 1.4.5 =
+* Feature: Support for revisions
+* Feature: Support for Yoast Internal Links
+* Feature: Remove Category/Archive from the archives pages
+* Improvement: Show the PRO settings for free version as disabled
+* Feature: Upgrade routine that add/create Glossary capabilities
+* [PRO] Feature: Add terms number in archive or taxonomy pages
+* [PRO] Improvement: Use transient to cache A2Z widget output

 = 1.4.4 =
 * Fix: With related terms the terms link can be broken